openshift/ci-docs/content/en/docs/architecture/ci-operator.md

 {{< highlight yaml >}}
 promotion:
+  to:
-  additional_images:
+  - additional_images:
       repo-scripts: "src"    # promotes "src" as "repo-scripts"
     excluded_images:
     - "mytests" # does not promote the test image
     namespace: "ocp"
     tag: "4.5"
     tag_by_commit: true # publish tags based on the git commit being built
 {{< / highlight >}}

 ## Describing OpenShift Releases Involved in Tests {#describing-inclusion-in-an-openshift-release}